Occupational Therapy for Adults

 Frequently Asked Questions about Adult Speech Therapy

-Private occupational therapy fees in Sydney commonly range from around $200 to $300 per session, depending on the provider, therapist experience, appointment length, and whether the service is delivered in a clinic, home, or community setting.
-NDIS-funded services are typically charged in line with current NDIS pricing arrangements.
+Occupational therapy fees in Sydney commonly range from around $200 to $300 per session, depending on factors such as the provider, therapist experience, appointment length and whether services are delivered in a clinic, at home or in the community.
 For an accurate cost estimate, please contact our team to discuss your needs and funding options.